 But there are other days.
 On those days the smoke from forest fires is so dense, we’re forced to stay indoors with the windows closed and an air filter humming.
 Or the news of the rising seas, plastic-clogged waterways or disappearing species becomes overwhelming.
-As the balance of the natural world becomes increasingly fragile and climate change sets in, I find myself feeling an urgency, a volcanic need to scream “Stop!” to our planet of nearly 8 billion humans for a moment of reflection.
+As the balance of the natural world becomes increasingly fragile and climate change sets in, it’s time to pause for a moment of reflection.

 Yet in just a few generations we have unconsciously begun to chip away at the complex beauty of the natural world.
 We’ve stepped out synch with the cycles of the seasons.
-We’ve inundated the planet with unnatural chemicals, choking and poisoning our rivers and oceans.
-Filled the air with so much climate-warming carbon and methane that fires now blaze in Siberia and Alaska, while floods wash over Europe and Asia.
+We’ve inundated the planet with unnatural chemicals and plastics, choking and poisoning our rivers and oceans and the life that depends on them.
+We’ve filled the air with so much climate-warming carbon and methane that fires now blaze in Siberia and Alaska, while floods wash over Europe and Asia.

-How has this happened?
-Corruption and corporate profits?
-A widespread willingness to sacrifice the greater good for modern conveniences that make our lives a little easier?
+Can we blame it all on corruption and corporate profits?
+Or just a widespread willingness to sacrifice the greater good for modern conveniences that make our lives a little easier?

 I believe it goes even deeper, to the very core of our relationship with the natural world.
-The seeds of this great unravelling can likely be traced back to the time when a small group of humans began to believe that nature is ours to exploit rather than to care for.
+The seeds of this great unravelling can likely be traced back to the time that humans began to believe that nature is ours to exploit rather than to care for.
 And perhaps this came from their belief that the Divine exists only in the heavens, not here on earth.